Amorite language

 In 2022, two large, 3,800-year-old, Amorite-Akkadian bilingual tablets were published, yielding a large corpus of Northwest Semitic.
 The text, in the Amorite/Canaanite languages, bears a recognizable similarity to Hebrew, and demonstrates that a spoken language very close to Hebrew existed by the second millennium BCE, rather than the first millennium BCE.
+Analyses on the lexicon and verbal morphology reaffirm the Northwest Semitic derivation of the language in the texts and have fine-tuned the current understanding of Amorite's position among the Semitic languages.